 2. Pre-design your baby’s birth announcement while you still have the brain capacity.
 When baby arrives, just drop in the pic and vital stats and pull the trigger.
 I like Shutterfly, Tinyprints and Minted.

-3. Once upon a time, I would have told you to locate the closest library, get a library card, and an activity schedule, to find out if they have a lap sit (or “rhyme time”) for infants.
-But now that COVID is with us for the long haul, check for virtual singalongs and other online resources.
+3. If you are comfortable going in public indoor places with your little ones, locate the closest library, get a library card and an activity schedule, find out if they have a lap sit (or “rhyme time”) for infants, and check on their COVID policies.
+You can also check for outdoor singalongs in your local Facebook mommy groups.
+If you aren’t comfortable exposing your little one to the big big world just yet, don’t worry — there are plenty of virtual singalongs and other online resources for infants.
 We have a few suggestions here.

 4. Read a couple of really great books (or better yet, get them at the aforementioned library, which you just joined…).